DNA mismatch repair: MMR failures in field defects

 A field defect (field cancerization) is an area of epithelium that has been preconditioned by epigenetic or genetic changes, predisposing it towards development of cancer.
 As pointed out by Rubin " ...there is evidence that more than 80% of the somatic mutations found in mutator phenotype human colorectal tumors occur before the onset of terminal clonal expansion."
 Similarly, Vogelstein et al. point out that more than half of somatic mutations identified in tumors occurred in a pre-neoplastic phase (in a field defect), during growth of apparently normal cells.

 MLH1 deficiencies were common in the field defects (histologically normal tissues) surrounding tumors; see Table above.
 Epigenetically silenced or mutated MLH1 would likely not confer a selective advantage upon a stem cell, however, it would cause increased mutation rates, and one or more of the mutated genes may provide the cell with a selective advantage.
 The deficientMLH1 gene could then be carried along as a selectively near-neutral passenger (hitch-hiker) gene when the mutated stem cell generates an expanded clone.
 The continued presence of a clone with an epigenetically repressed MLH1 would continue to generate further mutations, some of which could produce a tumor.

+MSI and immune checkpoint blockade response

+MMR and mismatch repair mutations were initially observed to associate with immune checkpoint blockade efficacy in a study examining responders to anti-PD1.
+The association between MSI positivity and positive response to anti-PD1 was subsequently validated in a prospective clinical trial and approved by the FDA.